 Various companies also offer barges 'cruises' along the canals, for example from 'Little Venice" near Warwick Avenue to Camden Lock.
 Try Jasons Canal Boat Trips

 Bikes.
-That's Bojo Boris, ex Mayor of London, now, amazingly the Foreign Secretary, on his bike.
+That's Bojo Boris, ex Mayor of London, ex Foreign Secretary and now, amazingly still an outrageous MP on his bike.
 Those bikes were first called "Boris's Bikes".
-They're for hire all around London.
-Now they're red and sponsored by Santander and the Mayor is now Seddiq Khan.
+They're for hire all over London.
+They're red and sponsored by Santander and the Mayor is now Seddiq Khan.

 You have to be careful cycling round London - it wasn't built with bikes in mind.
 But if you're an experienced urban cyclist it's a good way to get around town. but take care and remember to cycle on the LEFT and to be extra careful turning RIGHT.